thijse/smartknob-firmware/README.md

 ## Use Cases

-This codebase is ideal for:
+This codebase may, in the future, prove  useful for:

-- **IoT backends** controlling SmartKnob interfaces
 - **Prototyping** interactive applications with haptic feedback
 - **Educational projects** learning embedded-Python communication
 - **Custom applications** requiring precise knob control
+- **IoT backends** controlling SmartKnob interfaces
 - **DIY Home automation** But for this use-case, better go with the original Home Assistant integration

 ## Hardware Compatibility